ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-multi-cloud.md

     * Your surround workloads that remain in your locations.
     * A network gateway that connects your enterprise networks to external networks.
 * The Cloud Exchange Provider is a client selected partner who offers the required connections to your multi-cloud resources including IBM.
-* SAP® Cloud Peering is a service that allows SAP customers to establish a direct, secure connection to SAP cloud services, like SAP BTP, Concur, Ariba, SuccessFactors and more.
+* SAP&reg; Cloud Peering is a service that allows SAP customers to establish a direct, secure connection to SAP cloud services, like SAP BTP, Concur, Ariba, SuccessFactors and more.
 These SAP services, connected through a network of interconnection partners, bypass the public internet and provides high-speed, reliable connectivity for the SAP applications.
 Many of these interconnection partners are also known as cloud exchange providers.
 * Other Cloud Providers are your cloud accounts in other cloud providers such as AWS, Azure and GCP.
 These cloud providers host your additional surround workloads and SaaS products that you consume.
 * Public Networks are Internet connected resources such as external users of the RISE with SAP, non-RISE and non-RISE non SAP systems and the SaaS are those products that are not accessible via the Cloud Exchange Provider and need to be accessed via the Internet.
 * The IBM Cloud Account for client is your account that contains all your non-RISE SAP and non-RISE non-SAP surround workloads that you are hosting in IBM Cloud: